ttyngai/PaperTrader/README.md

 Highlights:

+- First time log in user's watch list will be auto populated with sample tickers

 - New account has pages that has special empty "greeting" messages. i.e. Portfolio page, stock page, new holdings/transactions page and new profile in watch list

 - New stocks can be added by inputting correct ticker, app will fetch the ticker from yahoo finance.
 Stock data is processed real time.
 All stocks are sorted before presented.